sanwalkailash/MEAN7/README.md

-create new service and include in provider ng g s services/restful --module=app create new route and import in module ng generate module app-routing --flat --module=app
+create new service and include in provider ng g s services/restful --module=app create new conponent and include in provider ng g c calci --module=app create new route and import in module ng generate module app-routing --flat --module=app